 Cloth nappies can be purchased new or second hand.
-More information is available on the Raising Children website or the Sustainability Victoria website.
+More information is available on the Australian Nappy Association website, the Raising Children website and the Sustainability Victoria website.

 If you use disposable nappies these should be put in your rubbish/general waste bin, there you will find some suggestions to reduce the potential for odours.

 Council has introduced live digital workshops to help provide information on Modern Cloth Nappies in an environment where you can have all of your questions answered.
 To find out more and book your ticket, visit our event booking page.